iobeam/iobeam-client-java/README.md

 It is also available on Maven Central.

-## Overview ##
+## Overview

-This library allows Java clients to send data to the iobeam Cloud.
+This library allows Java clients to send data to iobeam.

 At a high-level, here's how it works: